Why is SSD Not Showing Up on My Computer? Solved

 Why is my SSD not showing up?

-Key Note: When SSD is not showing up on your computer, it is recommended to immediately stop using your drive and recover data. because the methods used to fix the issue uses formatting and reinstalling of the OS, which in turn could cause data loss from the SSD drive.
+Key Note: When SSD is not showing up on your computer, it is recommended to immediately stop using your drive and recover data. because the methods used to fix the issue contain formatting and iniatalizing SSD, which in turn could cause data loss from the SSD drive.
 Therefore, before it gets too late, with the help of a safe and trusted SSD recovery software recover all your data from the drive.

 How to Fix SSD Not Showing Up on Your Computer?

-With the help of below mentioned methods, you could make your SSD detectable on Windows.
+With the help of the below-mentioned methods, you could make your SSD detectable on Windows.

 Method 1: Verify if SSD is showing up in BIOS

 If your operating system is unable to access the SSD or SSD fails to show up on the BIOS, all you have to do is unplug all other drivers from your computer.
-If there’s any issues related to other drives it should resolve that as well.
+If there are any issues related to other drives it should resolve that as well.

 The BIOS will not detect an SSD if the data cable is damaged / corrupt or the connection is incorrect.
 Often, SATA cables fall out of their connection when it is handled improperly.
 Be sure to check your SATA cables are tightly connected to the SATA port connection.